General Information

 From the main window:

-- Select the paused instance in the dock or via Mission Control.
+- Select the paused instance in the dock or via Instances Manager.

 - The main window shows a "This instance is paused.
 Resume it to continue." message with a green Resume Instance button.